 Principle #2: Cultivating Self-Compassion- Letting Go of Perfectionism

-This applies to you because: Wedding Planning is a lot of moving, and things will go wrong (read: things will go wrong).
-The quicker you can let go of perfection; the more enjoyable wedding planning will be.
-As my southern pops says, things may go wrong so they can end up better.
+Wedding Planning is a lot of moving, and things will go wrong (read: things will go wrong).
+The quicker you can let go of perfection, the more enjoyable wedding planning will be.
+As my southern pops say, things may go wrong so they can end up better.

 From the Book: “Perfectionism is self-destructive simply because there is no such thing as perfect.
 Perfection is an unattainable goal.
 Additionally, perfectionism is more about the perception we want to be perceived as perfect.
 Again, this is unattainable; there is no way to control perception, regardless of how much time and energy we spend trying.”- Brene Brown.